Dodgers' Bellinger scratched from spring training game - WHIZ News

 Golf swings aren’t believed to be the reason for his injury, according to manager Dave Roberts.

-With the Dodgers on an off-day Tuesday and playing a night game Wednesday, Roberts isn’t rushing to get Bellinger back to action.
+With the Dodgers off Tuesday and playing a night game Wednesday, Roberts isn’t rushing to get Bellinger back to action.
 “We’ll see how he responds.
-But it’s not imperative that he plays in that night game, either,” Roberts said after the Dodgers played the Reds 6-2
+But it’s not imperative that he plays in that night game, either,” Roberts said after the Dodgers lost 6-2 to the Reds.

 Bellinger is 4 for 13 with two doubles.